Skip to content

 // 1.
 Read index.html

-const indexHtmlPath = path.resolve(__dirname, 'index.html')
+const indexHtmlPath = path.resolve(import.meta.dirname, 'index.html')

 let template = fs.readFileSync(indexHtmlPath, 'utf-8')